Input and Output¶

 Assume you have a variable

-set to the score the student got on the last quiz.
+nameset to a student’s name, and a variablescoreset to the score the student got on the last quiz.
 Write a line of code to print out the student’s name and the student’s score, in the following format.
-Name: Joe McDonald Score: 7 where the student’s name is Joe McDonald and the student’s score is 7.You can pass as many parameters as you want toprint
+Name: Joe McDonald Score: 7 where the student’s name is Joe McDonald and the student’s score is 7.You can pass as many parameters as you want toprint, separated by commas.

 -